Chapelside Primary School,

 At Chapelside Primary we are fully engaged with A Curriculum for Excellence (ACfE).
 Previous learning and good practice has been assimilated into the new programmes of study to ensure our pupils experience effective continuity in their learning.

-- Children are given a wide range of opportunities to achieve success both academically and in other areas of school life.
-This fits with the North Lanarkshire policy on Raising Achievement For All
+• Children are given a wide range of opportunities to achieve success both academically and in other areas of school life.
+This fits with the North Lanarkshire policy on Raising Achievement For

 Parents are invited to attend twice yearly Parental & Pupil Visits.
-The first in the session is usually in October, after which parents will receive an Interim Progress Report on their child’s achievements in the first part of the session 2016/2017.
-Full pupil report will be issued in March and our second Parental & Pupil Visit will be in May.
+The first in the session is usually in October/November.
+Before this parents will receive an Interim Progress Report on their child’s achievements in the first part of the session 2019/2020.
+Full pupil reports will be issued in March and our second Parental & Pupil Consultation will be in May.
 We also hold 2 Showcase Afternoons when parent may visit classroom to see children work displayed and presented.

 Parents are welcome to make an appointment if they have any concerns about their child’s progress or if they would like further information about teaching methods or aspects of the curriculum.